redsuperbat/yt-dl/README.md

 # Youtube Downloader

-Simplest youtube downloader you will find.
-I this CLI so I would not have to use the ad-littered, 💀forsaken💀, unwieldy websites to download YT videos for watching offline.
+Simplest Youtube downloader you will find.
+I made this CLI so I would not have to use the ad-littered, 💀forsaken💀, unwieldy websites to download YT videos for watching offline.

 ## 💿 Installation